creativecounsel/clearway-runbook/README.md

 # External Communications Runbook (Template)

-A generic, three-part runbook for legal teams at any company who want to help marketing, GTM, comms, policy, or product, and raise the bar on which reviews get the closest eye.
+A generic, three-part runbook for legal teams at any company who want to give marketing, GTM, comms, policy, and product fast, reliable answers and quick-grab language, while reserving deeper review for content that needs it.

 This is a template, not a finished system.
 It's built to be copied, renamed, and filled in with your own company's actual pre-cleared language, SLAs, and risk areas.
 Out of the box, it's a skeleton: the structure and the thinking behind it are real, the specific content is illustrative.